Stackclash/5e-vault/2. Scratch Notes/To-Do List.md

 - [ ] Create separate template for Place of Interest
 - [ ] Update Quests to have a list of checkboxes to be completed.
 Pull in Session Journals
 - [ ] Fix ITS infoboxes to be fixed width (no scrollbars)
-- [ ] Put Session Journal summary textboxes in callouts
+- [x] Put Session Journal summary textboxes in callouts
 - [ ] Place "Show to Players" button under location image
+- [ ] Make Soundboard a template to avoid Dataview from reloading and turning off music